ParaICL: Towards Parallel In-Context Learning: Experiments

 \subsection{Experiment Results}

 \paragraph{ParaICL consistently outperforms baseline methods} We present the experimental results of all datasets from Llama-2-7B-Chat and Mistral-7B-Instruct-v0.2 in Table \ref{tab:main_exp}.
 ParaICL consistently outperforms baseline methods on all datasets, demonstrating the effectiveness of our method.
 On reasoning tasks, the average improvements with Llama-2-7B-Chat are 1.2\%, 2.7\%, and 2.0\% for 3-shot, 9-shot, and 15-shot settings, respectively.
 Mistral-7B-Instruct-v0.2 shows improvements of 1.0\%, 2.9\%, and 3.0\% for the same settings, demonstrating ParaICL's adaptability across different large language models.
-On commonsense natural language inference (NLI) and coding tasks, ParaICL presents an average performance boost of 1.8\% and {2.0\%} for Llama-2-7B-Chat, and 1.9\% and {2.0\%} for Mistral-7B-Instruct-v0.2, respectively.
-Moreover, ParaICL consistently surpasses PCW in all settings and on virtually all datasets, underscoring the advantages of utilizing semantic information in our approach.
+On commonsense NLI and coding tasks, ParaICL presents an average performance boost of 1.8\% and {2.0\%} for Llama-2-7B-Chat, and 1.9\% and {2.0\%} for Mistral-7B-Instruct-v0.2, respectively.
+Moreover, ParaICL consistently surpasses CBS and PCW in all settings and on virtually all datasets, underscoring the advantages of utilizing semantic information in our approach.
 An observation is made regarding the performance similarity between the Sorted+ and Sorted- methods.
 Sorted+ sometimes outperforms Sorted- and vice versa.
 This finding is consistent with prior research by \citet{levy2023diverse} and \citet{liu2021makes}.
 With ParaICL, this issue is lessened due to the reduced number of demonstration examples per batch.
-In ParaICL, we follow the common practices \citep{liu2021makes} to arrange the demonstrations in ascending order.

 \paragraph{Number of demonstration examples} As shown in Table \ref{tab:main_exp}, ParaICL consistently exhibits enhanced performance across multiple datasets under 3-shot, 9-shot, and 15-shot settings.
 However, the performance gain in the 3-shot setting is less marked compared to the 9-shot and 15-shot settings.
 This variation is attributed to the fact that the quantity of demonstration examples in each batch sets a limit on ParaICL's maximum performance.
 It is also observed that on certain datasets, an increase in demonstration examples can actually degrade performance.
 For instance, in the HellaSwag dataset, the Standard method's performance decreases as the number of shots increases: 32.9\% for 3-shot, 31.7\% for 9-shot, and 29.0\% for 15-shot.
 This decline is likely due to potential label bias within the demonstration examples, a phenomenon noted in various studies \citep{wang2023selfconsistency}.
 Additionally, HellaSwag demands commonsense knowledge.
 Earlier research has indicated that merely increasing the number of demonstrations does not guarantee improved the performance \citep{yao2023react, li2024cok}.